View this post on the NEAR blog at https://nearprotocol.com/blog/the-beginners-guide-to-the-near-blockchain/

 So what is NEAR?
 We are a sharded, developer-friendly, proof-of-stake blockchain.
 That means we are a highly scalable, low cost platform for developers to create decentralized apps on top of.

-Unlike other “scalable” blockchains, our approach allows nodes to run on low-end hardware (including potentially mobile devices), giving the network access to billions of additional devices, each of which makes it even faster.
-We also allow usability improvements for both developers and their end-users at the protocol level so the next wave of apps can cross the chasm to a more general audience that has thus far been unable to consistently work with blockchain-based apps.
+Whereas most other “scalable” blockchains use approaches that centralize processing on high-end hardware to provide a temporary boost in throughput, our approach allows the protocol’s capacity to scale nearly linearly up to millions of nodes and billions of transactions in a fully decentralized way.
+As importantly, we are also fanatically focused on enabling usability improvements for both developers and their end-users at the protocol level so the next wave of apps can cross the chasm to a more general audience that has thus far been unable to consistently work with blockchain-based apps built on today’s platforms.

 We have an extraordinary team with championship-level competitive programmers who have built some of the only at-scale sharded database systems in the world and we are backed by the best names in the crypto space.
 In a space dominated by academic research projects and failures to launch, we are a team well accustomed to shipping.